 Anyone suffering from a drug or alcohol addiction knows how powerful and devastating this disease can be.
 Sometimes a person abusing substances believes they are managing addiction on their own, when in reality their addiction is managing them.
-A professional addiction counselor can help a person abusing substances at any stage of readiness to achieve and maintain sobriety.
+A licensed addiction counselor can help a person abusing substances at any stage of readiness to achieve and maintain sobriety.

 Counselors are an important part of addiction therapy and their role and involvement in the treatment process is instrumental to recovery.

 Addiction counselors can help support you throughout the treatment process and create an individualized plan for recovery, relapse prevention, and after-care.
 There are various types of therapy available while in treatment that will provide an array of benefits and allow you to sustain your sobriety while in recovery.

 With the help of an addiction counselor, you can explore what caused you to use drugs or alcohol, share and process feelings, increase awareness of negative though and behavior patterns, learn healthy coping skills, identify potential triggers, and create a long-term plan to sustain your sobriety.
 Both inpatient and outpatient treatment programs rely heavily on the use of addiction counseling and these take place in individual or group formats.

 - Conduct substance abuse evaluations and general assessments